YPatton86/calculator/README.md

 If you hit any operator key one after the other, the last operator key will be applied for the calculation

 e.g. if you hit 5 + - / x then the last operation will be applied to the calculation, i.e., 5 x

-Now, you can press number keys!
-Use Delete key for AC/CE